Algeria: Geography

-Since the 2011 breakup of Sudan, and the creation of South Sudan, Algeria has been the largest country in Africa, and the Mediterranean Basin.
+Since the 2011 breakup of Sudan, and the creation of South Sudan, Algeria has been the largest country in Africa.
+It is also the largest country of the Mediterranean basin.
 Its southern part includes a significant portion of the Sahara.
-To the north, the Tell Atlas form with the Saharan Atlas, further south, two parallel sets of reliefs in approaching eastbound, and between which are inserted vast plains and highlands.
+To the north, the Tell Atlas forms with the Saharan Atlas, further south, two parallel sets of reliefs in approaching eastbound, and between which are inserted vast plains and highlands.
 Both Atlas tend to merge in eastern Algeria.
 The vast mountain ranges of Aures and Nememcha occupy the entire northeastern Algeria and are delineated by the Tunisian border.
 The highest point is Mount Tahat (3003 m).

 Algeria lies mostly between latitudes 19° and 37°N (a small area is north of 37°N and south of 19°N), and longitudes 9°W and 12°E. Most of the coastal area is hilly, sometimes even mountainous, and there are a few natural harbours.
 The area from the coast to the Tell Atlas is fertile.
 South of the Tell Atlas is a steppe landscape ending with the Saharan Atlas; farther south, there is the Sahara desert.

 The Hoggar Mountains (جبال هقار), also known as the Hoggar, are a highland region in central Sahara, southern Algeria.
 They are located about 1500 km south of the capital, Algiers, and just east of Tamanghasset.
 Algiers, Oran, Constantine, and Annaba are Algeria's main cities.